 In spite of naysayers, Caldwell expanded her mission by launching the International Car of the Year Awards (ICOTY) in 1997, the first auto awards to honor the emotional connection between car and consumer.
 By 2008, ICOTY had become the largest auto awards show in the U.S. earning the honorable distinction as the “Academy Awards of Cars.”
 Today, automakers use the ‘emotional connection’ theme in their national marketing and advertising campaigns in numerous mediums.

-Recognizing the urgency of global warming and its effects on the world's climate, Caldwell launched Earth, Wind & Power® Media in 2008, (EWP) a multimedia company designed to help elevate awareness of the rapid acceleration of climate change.
-The mission of EWP is to provide mainstream Americans with content and resources from which they can make informed decisions on eco-friendly products and services.
-Caldwell also presented the Earth Angel Award, the first award of its kind to shed light on the positive contributions automakers are making towards the reduction of global warming.
-And in 2009, both the EWP Blogazine and EWP Car and Truck of the Year Awards were introduced to honor the most environmentally progressive vehicles that are conducive to promoting a cleaner environment and help reduce dependence on foreign oil through alternative energy sources.
+Recognizing the urgency of climate change and its effects on the planet, Caldwell launched EWP® Media in 2008, a multimedia company designed to help elevate awareness of the rapid acceleration of climate change.
+The mission of EWP is to provide readers with content and resources from which they can make informed decisions on eco-friendly products and services.

 Caldwell continues to expand her role as a national media spokesperson and advocate, a skill she honed through stand up comedy classes in LA, and is today considered one of the leading authorities in her field.
 No one’s laughing now as Caldwell continues to propel her purpose driven life to strengthen, communicate and bridge the gap between industry and consumers.